Claude Code Ignores Your Audit Report

 6. The report invokes domain knowledge Claude doesn’t have

 “Improve the billing reconciliation accuracy per the spec in Linear ticket BIL-42” — Claude has no access to Linear, can’t look up BIL-42, and proceeds with a generic “billing improvement.”
-Half the items reference context Claude can’t access.
+Items that reference context Claude can’t reach get filled in with guesses.

 How to spot it: Items reference URLs, ticket IDs, Slack threads, or private docs.
 Claude treated those as opaque.